in

 Sony A7R V with dedicated video dials on the top right of the viewfinder

-The most painful features absent from the A7S III but present in the A7IV and A7R V is the dedicated video switch.
-Switching from video to stills can be painful since you’ll have to change all the settings like shutter speed, picture profile, etc. No need to say that going from shooting video in S-Log 3 to shooting jpg in standard picture profile mode is quite an hassle.
+The most painful feature absent from the A7S III but present in the A7IV and A7R V is the dedicated video switch.
+Switching from video to stills can be painful since you’ll have to change all the settings like shutter speed, picture profile, etc. No need to say that going from shooting video in S-Log 3 to shooting jpgs in standard picture profile mode is quite a hassle.

-Also shutter angle settings and wave forms could have been welcomed as video features.
-At least the camera have a quick menu to change your most basic settings.
+Also, shutter angle settings and waveforms could have been welcomed as video features.
+At least the camera has a quick menu to change your most basic settings.

 Price of CFExpress Type-A cards

-The price for a CFExpress Type-A cards is quite expensive compared to SD cards, I paid 390 euros for 160 go.
-The worst part is that these cards are only necessary in some specific situations like 120 fps 10 bit video.
+The price for a CFExpress Type-A card is quite expensive compared to SD cards; I paid 390 euros for 160 GB.
+The worst part is that these cards are only necessary in some specific situations, like 120 fps, 10-bit video.

 It’s almost the price of an external monitor recorder with an SSD.